Democracy Resource Hub

 A Digital Storm is an online event mobilising the public to email, call, text and post comments to a corporate or government target.

-Introduction A letter delivery is a planned, usually in-person, event where representatives from a group or campaign deliver a letter to a manager or business.
-The letter explains the issue and what they would like the organisation to change.
-Letter deliveries have been used as a tactic by groups for a long time such as: […]
+A letter delivery is a planned event where representatives from a group or campaign deliver a letter to a manager or business.

 Learn about the Divestment campaign case study in Australia which aimed to secure commitments from institutions to divest from fossil fuels.